 About Us

-From 1 July 2025, the roles, services and technologies of New Zealand eScience Infrastructure have been integrated into the crown-owned company, Research and Education Advanced Network New Zealand (REANNZ), centralising New Zealand’s eResearch infrastructure.
+On 1 July 2025, the roles, services and technologies of New Zealand eScience Infrastructure were integrated into the crown-owned company, Research and Education Advanced Network New Zealand (REANNZ), centralising New Zealand’s eResearch infrastructure.

-Together with the Ministry of Business, Innovation & Employment (MBIE), NeSI and REANNZ ensure computational research projects in New Zealand are backed by the power and support necessary to make them a reality.
+Together with the Ministry of Business, Innovation & Employment (MBIE), REANNZ will ensure computational research projects in New Zealand are backed by the power and support necessary to make them a reality.

-A core aspect of NeSI’s purpose is to identify the New Zealand research sector HPC and eResearch needs and to make national infrastructure investments that lead to improved science outcomes and downstream benefits to New Zealand society.
-As the New Zealand research sector looks to answer national science imperatives across institutional boundaries, NeSI seeks to build national capability in running and optimising use of HPC and eResearch infrastructure.
+A core aspect of NeSI’s purpose was to identify the New Zealand research sector HPC and eResearch needs and to make national infrastructure investments that lead to improved science outcomes and downstream benefits to New Zealand society.
+As the New Zealand research sector looked to answer national science imperatives across institutional boundaries, NeSI sought to build national capability in running and optimising use of HPC and eResearch infrastructure.

 Now more than ever, collaboration is key to maintaining a progressive and sustainable research ecosystem.
-As a collaboration itself, NeSI welcomes such partnerships - whakawhanaungatanga, our work building shared understanding helps us connect with a research community’s aspirations and goals.
-Together, we can then respond to their needs - be it related to computational power, data management, computational thinking, or other advanced digital research capabilities - and better equip their researchers to deliver new and valuable insights in their fields at local and global scales.
+As a collaboration itself, NeSI welcomed such partnerships - whakawhanaungatanga, our work building shared understanding helped us connect with a research community’s aspirations and goals.
+Together, we responded to their needs - be it related to computational power, data management, computational thinking, or other advanced digital research capabilities - and better equiped their researchers to deliver new and valuable insights in their fields at local and global scales.

 The power behind researchers

-All researchers in New Zealand have access to NeSI’s specialised HPC resources, including tailored software environments and data management services, and skills training in computational research tools and approaches.
-By using NeSI, researchers across a wide range of communities and disciplines are able to tackle large or highly complicated problems and to investigate scientific challenges that were previously impossible.
+NeSI delivered pecialised HPC resources, including tailored software environments and data management services, and skills training in computational research tools and approaches.
+By using NeSI, researchers across a wide range of communities and disciplines tackled large or highly complicated problems and to investigate scientific challenges that were previously impossible.

-Visit our Services sections for more details on the ways we're supporting New Zealand research communities through:
+Visit our Services sections for more details on the ways we supported New Zealand research communities through:

 Our Structure